AdrianoGratani/react-concepts-explained-through-projects/README.md

 - another h1 diplays the color code.

 /// /// /// ///

 ### 3. React Modal Component ##

 { definition: a modal is a UI element which displays on the screen with priority over any other elements: it basically 'covers' them.
 It is used to drive user's attention towards important piece of information/actions/marketing etc... }

 TOPICS: React props, props drilling, Modularity (component logic distributed over multiple JSX files), function handlers, event handlers.

+TOOLS:
+  Basically, the logic of this component is distributed over two files.
+  - `ModalTest`